Barra, other top GM executives awarded shares as incentive pay

-(This Feb 13 story corrects Barra’s restricted stock award for 2014 in third paragraph)

-DETROIT (Reuters) - General Motors Co (GM.N) awarded its top executives with shares in the company as part of a long-term incentive plan, according to company filings with U.S. regulators.
+DETROIT, Feb 13 (Reuters) - General Motors Co awarded its top executives with shares in the company as part of a long-term incentive plan, according to company filings with U.S. regulators.

 The award of the shares disclosed on Friday offered the first glimpse of 2015 compensation for GM’s top executives.

-Chief executive Mary Barra was awarded 79,639 restricted shares for 2015 that will vest annually over three years starting in February 2016.
-That is up from the 69,214 restricted shares she was granted for 2014.
+Chief executive Mary Barra was awarded 79,639 restricted shares that will vest annually over three years starting in February 2016.
+That is up from the 50,015 shares she was granted last February.

 Barra’s 2014 salary was $1.6 million.
 With stock awards, some of which are based on meeting performance targets, she is expected to have total compensation for last year of about $14.4 million.
 That figure will be given when the company issues its proxy statement, which in the past few years has been in April.